What is a Transitive Verb?

 Henry tossed the pizza in the air. (“tossed” = transitive verb, “pizza” = object receiving action of the verb)

-Transitive Verbs in Context
+Long-Form Videos: Transitive Verbs

 GrammarFlip’s grammar-in-context videos provide an additional layer of instruction, learning, and relatability.